soda-inria/sklearn-numba-dpex/README.md

 To run the `scikit-learn` tests with the `sklearn_numba_dpex` engine you can run the following:

 ```
-cd ./sklearn_tests
 pytest -p sklearn_numba_dpex --pyargs sklearn.cluster.tests.test_k_means
 ```

 (change the `--pyargs` option accordingly to select other test suites).

-Note that the `sklearn_numba_dpex` pytest plugin will automatically activate the `sklearn_numba_dpex` engine for all tests, and tests that cover unsupported features (that trigger `sklearn_numba_dpex.exceptions.NotImplementedError`) will be automatically marked as xfailed.
+The `sklearn_numba_dpex` pytest plugin will automatically activate the `sklearn_numba_dpex` engine for all tests.

+Tests covering unsupported features (that trigger `sklearn_numba_dpex.exceptions.NotImplementedError`) will be automatically marked as xfailed.

 ### Running the benchmarks